Measure Employee Engagement: Overview

 #4.
 Organize Focus Groups

-Focus groups allow you to listen to employees in a group setting; unlike one-on-ones, where just one person shares, focus groups allow multiple employees to bounce off each other’s ideas, frustrations, and suggestions.
+Focus groups allow you to listen to employees in a group setting; unlike one-on-ones, where only one person shares, focus groups enable multiple employees to bounce ideas, frustrations, and suggestions off each other.
 This can uncover common concerns or highlight areas where your team is doing well.

 These sessions are especially helpful when understanding the root cause of low engagement.
 Maybe the issue is unclear communication, lack of growth opportunities, or something else.
 Focus groups open the floor for honest, productive conversations that can shape your next steps.